Interstim for Treatment of Overactive Bladder, Neurogenic Bladder and Urinary Retention Symptoms in NYC

 Interstim is a sacral nerve neuromodulation system.
-Instertim is a treatment for men and women with symptoms of urinary urgency, frequent urination and urinary incontinence.
+Insterstim is a treatment for men and women with symptoms of urinary urgency, frequent urination, and urinary incontinence.
 These symptoms are commonly called “OAB” which stands for overactive bladder.
-Interstim is also useful for treatment of urinary symptoms in patients with neurogenic bladder.
+Interstim is also useful for the treatment of urinary symptoms in patients with neurogenic bladder.

 Interstim is also used for treating non-obstructive urinary retention.

 Some patients with pelvic pain also report improvement in their symptoms after Interstim treatment.

 Overactive bladder, a troublesome condition comprising of urinary incontinence, urgency and frequent bathroom trips per day, affects millions of Americans.
 But, by reading through the information below and familiarizing yourself with the Interstim neuromodulation system procedure, you do not have to be one of them.